Documentation is an essential component of any successful software product.

 Understanding the differences between them is vital for delivering the right type of content to the right audience, ensuring the best possible experience.

-We hope that after reading this article, you know what makes both documentation types unique and how to approach creating them.
+We trust that this article has clarified what sets the two documentation types apart and how to approach creating each one.

 Frequently Asked Questions